A deep, resonant chime echoed through the air, slowly spreading outwards in all directions.

 I was here to receive her guidance... or rather, it felt more like being force-fed skills and then unceremoniously kicked out...

-And now, I found myself inexplicably back here again.
+And now, somehow, I found myself back here again.

-I unconsciously gazed up at the misty clock hanging high in the night sky.
+I unconsciously looked up at the misty clock hanging in the night sky.

-To be honest, I was certain that this thing didn’t exist in my initial impressions...
-So, is this a new element created by the system after I had a nonsensical conversation with Lan Sizhui and the others?
+To be honest, I was sure there was nothing like this in my initial impressions...
+So, is this something new created by the system after I had a nonsensical conversation with Lan Sizhui and the others?

-Suddenly realizing something, I turned around sharply—only to find a plain little wooden house standing behind me, completely devoid of any trace of my original room.
+Suddenly realizing something, I turned around sharply—only to see a plain little wooden house standing behind me, completely devoid of any trace of my original room.

 After hesitating for a moment, I slowly pushed open the door of the wooden house.
-Inside was a simple arrangement that felt both strange and familiar—I knew this was how it appeared in Wei Hua's memories.
+Inside was a simple arrangement that felt both strange and familiar—I knew this was how Wei Hua remembered it.

 I glanced down at the book I had just been holding; it had now vanished without a trace.
-I couldn't even remember what I had read moments ago.
+I couldn't even recall what I had read moments ago.

-What on earth is going on?
-I truly have no idea...
+What on earth is happening?
+I truly had no idea...

 Could it be that An Yeh has awakened and reopened the realm?

-I looked around, relying on Wei Hua's memories, and walked along the winding path outside the wooden cabin.
+I looked around, relying on Wei Hua's memories as I walked along the winding path outside the wooden cabin.

 Under the moonlight, at the end of the path, there was a pool shimmering with rippling reflections.

-On a massive rock beside the pool sat a petite figure dressed in a Water-colored Outfit.
+On a massive rock beside the pool sat a petite figure dressed in water-colored garments.

-I stood frozen for a moment, hesitating before taking steps toward that person.
+I stood there in a daze for quite some time, hesitantly taking steps toward that person.

-Arriving at the water's edge, I paused a few paces away.
-A strange, delicate fragrance wafted toward me, emanating from a cluster of vibrant green plants beneath the rock.
-They bloomed with pure white flowers resembling Ephemeral Flowers, but their centers were a deep crimson like fresh blood.
+When I reached the edge of the pool, I paused a few steps away.
+A strange and delicate fragrance wafted toward me, emanating from a cluster of vibrant green plants at the base of the giant rock.
+They bloomed with pure white flowers resembling Ephemeral Flowers, but their centers were a deep crimson, like fresh blood.

-Moonlit Ghost—this was the only name of a plant I could recall.
+Moonlit Ghost Flower—this was the only name of a plant I remembered.

 "It seems you've adapted quite well during this time!"

-At those words, I quietly glanced at the surface of the water—reflected there were images of my various experiences over these past days.
+Upon hearing this, I quietly glanced at the water's surface—reflected there were images of my various experiences over these past days.

-An Yeh could transform this pool into a mirror, showcasing all that she wished to know or display.
+An Yeh could transform this pool into a mirror, showcasing all the images she wished to know or display.

-"…Master, since you have reopened the realm to summon me back, does that mean my trials are over?"
+"Master, since you have reopened the realm and summoned me back, does that mean my trial has come to an end?"
 I asked in confusion.

 But An Yeh stared at me in shock, then burst into exaggerated laughter, repeatedly slapping her knee.

-"Hahahahaha!
+"Hahaha!
 Master?
-Hmm, that title is quite impressive; I like it!
-Very well, I allow you to call me that!"
+Hmm, that title is quite imposing; I like it!
+Very well, I permit you to call me that!"

 I looked at her in confusion.
 "What's wrong?"